5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 **NOTES**

 - `SecureBootModel` is only applicable to macOS Catalina and newer.
-- `SIP` must stay disabled when installing NVDIA Kepler drivers in Post-Install!
+- `SIP` must stay disabled when installing NVIDIA Kepler drivers in Post-Install!
 - Since SMBIOS `iMac20,x` is for an iMac with a T2 Security Chip, you won't be notified about System Updates if `SecureBootModel` is `Disabled`.
 To workaround this either select the correct `SecureBootModel` for your SMBIOS or enable the following in the `config.plist`:
 	- **Booter/Patch**:
 		- Enable `Skip Board ID`